-The Kitchen Island and its presence in the middle of a room is perhaps to the 21st century what the four poster bed must have been to the 17th century.
-Both define through their presence the surrounding space in the room and both represent a mixture of status, a need to display and a practical use.
-The largest difference between the two is that the kitchen island is used for its exterior and the four poster bed was used for its interior.
-A series of drawings explores ways in which to combine the two.
+The Kitchen Island and its presence in the middle of a room is perhaps to the 21st century what the four-poster bed must have been to the 17th century.
+Both define through their presence in the surrounding space in the room and both represent a mixture of status, a need to display and a practical use.
+The most significant difference between the two is that the kitchen island is used for its exterior and the four-poster bed was used for its interior.
+A series of drawings explore ways in which to combine the two.